Our client is a leading Swiss maker of fine timepieces, the brand’s target market includes high-net-worth watch owners.

-Our client wished to understand the strength and validity of its market identity through its long-running external communications campaign, with the results of our research feeding into their overarching communications strategy.
+It wished to understand the strength and validity of its market identity through a long-running external communications campaign, with the results of our research feeding into their overarching communications strategy.

 Though the campaign had clearly been successful, there was a need to independently evaluate whether it still resonated with the varied global target audiences, whether it was threatened by old rivals or upstart brands, and whether it conveyed the right message about the brand, particularly in its visual creative assets.

 The results of the research would feed into the overarching communications strategy for the brand and would be vital for further development of the brand’s visual identity and, chiefly, the future campaigns for the brand.